ASE A4 Steering and Suspension Practice Test

 Answer B is wrong.
 A positive caster angle provides steering wheel returnability.

 Answer C is correct.
-Steering axis inclination is built-in by the manufacturer and not adjustable.
-Unlike SAI, the caster angle is adjustable.
+Steering axis inclination is built-in by the manufacturer and is not adjustable.
+Positive caster and the SAI angle provide greater stability and better steering wheel return to center.

 58. The compressor of an air suspension system runs continuously.
 All of the following statements are correct EXCEPT: